 This list explores both the well-known and some of the less obvious pros and cons of travel nursing.
 Be sure to consider how each of these factors will fit into your lifestyle as you make the decision to stay or to go.

 Money is often the first factor that comes up when nurses talk about getting into traveling.
-This isn’t entirely surprising, as travel nurses often make more money than full-time staff, especially if you factor in any additional housing stipends that may be provided through travel contracts.
+This isn’t entirely surprising, as the travel nurse salary often goes higher than other types of nurses, especially if you factor in any additional housing stipends that may be provided through travel contracts.

 Although this sounds like a perfect scenario, it is important to investigate the logistics.
 For example, if you are provided with a tax-free housing stipend, you are also required (by the IRS) to pay for a “tax-home.”
 This likely means you will need to pay rent at your permanent residence in addition to utilizing your housing stipend for your temporary residence.